xurxodiz/picocms-theme-beats/README.md

 A theme for PicoCMS.

-Based on [BitsAndPieces](https://github.com/9hax/Bits-and-Pieces-Theme-for-Pico), but tweaked liberally to fit my needs and likes.
+I started with [BitsAndPieces](https://github.com/9hax/Bits-and-Pieces-Theme-for-Pico), but then tweaked quite liberally to fit my needs and likes.

 Requires [PicoPagesList](https://github.com/xurxodiz/pico-pages-list) plugin.